colrich/educates-buildservice/workshops/lab-et-workshop-playground/workshop/content/01-workshop-playground.md

 {% endif %}

-If you are able to use a custom workshop image the command for tagging the custom workshop image is:
+When using a custom workshop image the command for tagging the custom workshop image is:

 ```workshop:copy-and-edit
 text: docker tag custom-environment {{registry_host}}/custom-environment:latest